Monday, February 11, 2008

 Hmm?
 What's that, you ask?

 Why, yes, Sienn and I are in fact together.
-In two manners of speaking, in fact.
+In fact, she's sitting right here next to the terminal.
 Here, Sienn...say hello to everyone.

 Anyway, I'm just writing to say goodbye for now.
 My ship leaves in three hours, so it's downstairs for dinner with Mum and Dad, Callie, my brother Wolt, and Sienn.